LifeBogger presents the Full Story of a Football god who is best known by the Nickname; ‘Black Pearl’.

 Not many soccer fans know that Pele’s boyhood dream of becoming a pilot was cut short by an unfortunate incident when a local plane crashed close to his home, killing the pilot and all passengers on board.

-The young Pele once left his home and went to the hospital to view the autopsy and, upon seeing the pilot’s corpse, he decided that his boyhood dream will cease.
+The young Pele once left his home and went to the hospital to view the autopsy, and upon seeing the pilot’s corpse, he decided that his boyhood dream would cease.
 Indeed, a career in flying planes was not for him.

 As luck would have it, his father’s nurturing trait extended to football as well, and Dondinho became Pele’s first professional football coach.

 Pele recounts his mother’s support of his childhood ambition to become a professional pilot.
 He was not pleased seeing him taking football as a career.

 Pele Biograph – Rising From Poverty:

 Pele’s father, João Ramos do Nascimento, AKA Dodinho, was born on the 2nd of October 1917.
 He was Brazilian football attacking centre forward and was not just a father, but a mentor and best friend to his son, Pelé.